Link aggregation: DOCSIS

-Wireless Broadband
+Broadband

 Broadband bonding is a type of channel bonding that refers to aggregation of multiple channels at OSI layers at level four or above.
 Channels bonded can be wired links such as a T-1 or DSL line.
 Additionally, it is possible to bond multiple cellular links for an aggregated wireless bonded link.

-Previous bonding methodologies resided at lower OSI layers, requiring coordination with telecommunications companies for implementation.
+Other bonding methodologies reside at lower OSI layers, requiring coordination with telecommunications companies for implementation.
 Broadband bonding, because it is implemented at higher layers, can be done without this coordination.
+An implementation would include some form of multipath protocol (e.g. multipath TCP) that encapsulates the traffic to a server with higher bandwidth.

-Commercial implementations of Broadband Channel Bonding include:
+Commercial implementations of broadband channel bonding include: